 In a thought provoking piece, Pregnancy, Children, and Chronic Illness: Can versus Should?, Laurie of A Chronic Dose asks -- Just because you can get pregnant, should you? and - How can we be the parents we want to be with bodies that don't cooperate?

 The Humours blog in its post La Greffe, reviews the French film Un Conte de Noel which connects medical themes to the holiday season.
 The film is about a family that discovers its shared genetic history of physical and mental illness.
-The genetic fates of family members cross forbidden relationship lines and create unusual connections
+The genetic fates of family members cross forbidden relationship lines and create unusual connections.

-makes a provocative connection between hair plugs and in-vitro fertilization and discusses how insurance coverage for either (or both) can drive up costs, affecting the entire health care financing system.
+Insureblog, in a post about Hair Transplant Insurance, makes a provocative connection between hair plugs and in-vitro fertilization and discusses how insurance coverage for either (or both) can drive up costs, affecting the entire health care financing system.

 The Back Pain Blog gives us a wealth of excellent tips (accompanied by LOL pictures) on How to Prevent Back Pain with an Ergonomic Workstation.